-Rice is known as an academically rigorous school, and the engineering curriculum is probably the most challenging of all.
-But study groups and team projects help ease the challenge of an engineering course load and faculty advisors are ready to help students navigate through the four years of classes, labs and projects.
+Rice University is known as an academically rigorous school, and the George R. Brown School of Engineering curriculum is probably the most challenging of all.
+To help, study groups and team projects ease the challenge of an engineering course load.
+Additionally, our faculty advisors are ready to help you navigate through the four years of classes, labs and projects.

-There are graduate programs in Engineering at Rice to meet the needs of students wishing to advance their careers and those wishing to prepare for a career in academia or research and development.
-And there are programs in which students can jointly pursue a Master's degree in engineering and an MBA or a PhD and an MD, simultaneously.
+Graduate programs in the School of Engineering at Rice University are designed to meet the needs of students wishing to advance their careers as well as those wishing to prepare for a career in academia, research or development.
+RIce also offers programs in which students can jointly pursue a master's degree in engineering and an MBA or a Ph.D. and an M.D., simultaneously.